rat-pac/ratpac-two/doc/users_guide/command_interface.md

 # Controlling ratpac-two

-This section of the guide will provide a high level overview on controlling ratpac by briefly describing command syntax and how to synthesize multiple commands into a macro file to control the operation of the software.
+This section of the guide will provide a high level overview on controlling ratpac.
+We shall briefly describe command syntax and how to synthesize multiple commands into a macro file to control the operation of the software.
-A comprehensive review requires extensive knowledge of the software, so we aim to provide just enough detail to provide context for the following chapters in the user guide.
+A comprehensive review requires extensive knowledge of the software.
 Revisiting this section is recommended as you read through the rest of the documentation.

 ratpac-two is typically controlled through the use of macro files, which are plain text files containing a sequence of commands that control ratpac-two.
 Using macros, you can configure various aspects of a ratpac experiment, such as:

 * The physics processes to be simulated and reporting of particle track information.
 * Detector geometry, materials, and calibration constants (via RATDB).